 It’s important to create a healthy home environment for everyone in the family, so if you have aging parents or grandparents living with you, there are extra precautions to take.
 To help understand the special needs that seniors may have, I asked Sarah Nord, an Occupational Therapist and Certified Dementia Care Specialist at Sensory for Dementia, to give me a few tips to help keep everyone safe:

 - Ensure adequate lighting to decrease shadows that can make a space visually more challenging to process.
 Consider automatic or motion-sensor light switches to decrease the risk of falling.
 Fluorescent lights can be over-stimulating.
-Instead, choose LED lights* that provide a soft and natural light.
+Instead, choose LED lights that gives a soft and natural light.

 - Take inventory of the sounds and smells in the environment.
 If the sound or smell is causing distress, identify the source and remove it as needed.